 If your friends consider you forgetful or a bit scatterbrained, succulents are without a doubt the plant for you.
-They are ridiculously low-maintenance.
+They are ridiculously low maintenance.
 You can pretty much think of them as the chill girlfriend of the flower world.
 Not only that, if you’ve ever seen an IKEA ad, you’ve probably seen the power succulents have on a room’s entire look and feel.
 With little to no effort and a minimal amount of succulent care, they can add a much-needed layer of texture, color, and shape to any room.

 Succulents also have heaps of versatility.
-Want a purple succulent with a one-of-kind shape?
+Want a flowering succulent with a one-of-kind shape?
 No problem.
 What about a tiny heart-shaped succulent that you can put in a teacup to add a little green and a lot of cuteness to your kitchen?
 Easy peasy.
 Or perhaps you want a hanging birdcage filled with multi-colored succulents to wow your guests?
 Again, no sweat.
 Succulents come in almost every color, shape, and size.
 If you can dream it, you can probably do it with succulents.

 Before we move any further, we need to clear up some confusion on the issue of succulents.
 Yes, cactuses are a type of succulent, but not all succulents are cactuses.
 Generally speaking, succulents are sun-loving plants with thick, water-storing leaves and stems.
 The most common succulents are agave (tequila shot, anyone?), yuccas, sedum, and aloe.

 Now that we cleared that up let’s delve into some of the symbolism and facts behind succulents.
-It’ll arm you with some newfound knowledge to wow the guests at your next party or get together.
+It’ll arm you with some newfound knowledge to wow the guests at your next party or get-together.

 In general, succulents represent enduring and timeless love, which is unsurprising considering their strong physical makeup that makes it possible for them to strive in arid deserts.
 As for cactuses more specifically, they carry a lot of different meanings, including: